UniqueSecure/MePOSiOSSDK/README.md

 Disables the USB ports on the MePOS device.

+### public func enableCosmeticLEDButton() throws ###

+Enables the cosmetic LED button to thange the cosmetic colors

+### public func disableCosmeticLEDButton() throws ###

+Disables the cosmetic LED button to prevent color changes

+### public func getFWVersion() -> String ###

+Gets the firmware version of the MePOS instance

+### public func getSerialNumber() -> String ###

+Gets the serial number of the MePOS instance

+## MePOSConnectionManager ##

+The MePOSConnectionManager can be used to configure the connection settings for the MePOS unit.

+### public func setConnectionIPAddress(IPAddress:String) ###

+Sets the IP address on which the connection manager will look for a MePOS unit.
+The default IP address of the MePOS from the factory is 192.168.16.254, if the tablet is connecting to the MePOS as a client then you will not need to change this parameter unless the network settings on the MePOS unit have been changed.

+### public func setConnectionPort(port:Int32) ###

+Sets the tcp port on which the connection manager will look for a MePOS unit.
+The default port is 8080, but if you are controlling a generic esc/pos device you might want to change it to 9100.

 ## MePOSReceipt
 The MePOS library also contains the classes to define and print a receipt using the receipt printer.